DaftPyPosh/vSphereSCG/README.md

 ### vSphere

-- Only vSphere Clusters can be managed, no single Hosts
+- The code can only be run against vSphere Clusters.
+It is not supported on a single host.
 - VMware vSphere 7.0+

 ### Ansible